iOS 7's camera app looks quite different from its predecessors, and it's both simpler to use and more powerful.

 Tap on it and you'll be taken to that year, and if you tap on the little location detail above the collage you'll be taken to a map that stacks your photos on the places they were taken.

-Maybe it's because we spend so much time using it, but iOS 7's music app feels the most different - and we're not sure its red text on white is an improvement.
+Maybe it's because I spend so much time using it, but iOS 7's music app feels the most different - and I'm not sure its red text on white is an improvement.

 The bigger images in the Artists view are welcome, though, and if you have multiple records by the same artist they're grouped accordingly.

-The Videos app gets the new flat interface too, with thumbnail navigation and semi-transparent overlays when you start a video or bring up the controls, and there are new sounds for your ringtones and alerts.
+Like Music the Videos app gets the new flat interface, and the overlays are semi-transparent when they appear over a clip.
+There are also new sounds for ringtones and alerts.

 Good news for anyone phobic about green felt: it's gone in iOS 7's Game Center, which eschews the casino tat of old for something brighter and bubblier.